 2. TAKE HALF, LEAVE HALF

-"We used to graze it down to the deck, but it handicaps grass to take it down to zero," he says.
+"We used to graze it down to the deck, but it handicaps grass to take it down to zero," he said.
 "That forage is your solar panel.
 Now we leave 6 to 8 inches."

 University of Georgia animal scientist Jennifer Johnson Tucker agrees.
-"A rule of thumb we use, especially with new graziers, is take half, leave half.
+"A rule of thumb we use, especially with new graziers, is to take half, leave half.
 The carbohydrate reserves are in the roots and spark regrowth.
 If you deplete them, it takes longer for the forages to regrow."